Updated: July 12, 2023

 Diet and nutrient requirements can be impacted by a ferret’s life stage.

-• Ferrets are generally considered to be adults at one year and prior to that are often referred to as kits.
+- Ferrets are generally considered to be adults at seven months and prior to that are often referred to as kits.

 You should always consult with your veterinarian to assess the needs of your individual animal, but young and growing ferrets may benefit from more supplemental proteins and fats to meet nutrient and energy needs for growth.
 Older ferrets may suffer from gastrointestinal and renal disease or can alternatively lose muscle mass so working with your veterinarian will ensure the correct dietary adjustments, if any, are made.